Parts of Noun

 Uncountable Nous-

 An uncountable noun refers to a noun which cannot be counted.
-For example- tea, water, news, salt, glass, air etc. We do not use and an with uncountable nouns.
+For example- tea, water, news, salt, glass, air etc. We do not use a and an with uncountable nouns.
 However we can say a cup of tea and a pinch of salt but here we are talking about a cup and a pinch in particular and not about tea and salt.

 Examples-